SEXUAL HARASSMENT TRAINING

 6,500+ Organizations Trust Syntrio to Improve – You Can Too!

 Piggybacking on the wave of anti-sexual harassment legislation in the late 2010s, Delaware enacted a strict law to prevent sexual harassment in the workplace.
 Following similar legislation in New York and modifications to Connecticut sexual harassment law that were pending in legislation, the Delaware General Assembly moved forward in 2018 with a law known as Senate Bill 360.
 SB 360 is aimed at helping individuals learn more about the dangers of sexual harassment and how to report sexual harassment in the workplace.

-Syntrio’s Delaware US Workplace Harassment Training (5th Edition)
+Syntrio’s Delaware U.S. Workplace Harassment and Discrimination Training

 - Experienced: Developing workplace harassment training since 2002.

 - Compliant: Complies with all relevant Delaware regulatory requirements.

 - Engaging: Engages learners with short, live-action stories and practical exercises.